 In Lyft’s insurance coverage arrangement, a driver’s time is divided into 4 different periods:

-The possibility of severe injury in ride-hail crashes may also be increased due to people often using the services during high–risk times: after drinking, late at night, in areas of concentrated attractions and traffic, etc. These factors mean that Uber & Lyft drivers are navigating challengingroadways rife with visibility and DUI concerns.
-If they are not operating the vehicle carefully and with their full attention, their passengers can sadlysuffer the consequences.
+The possibility of severe injury in ride-hail crashes may also be increased due to people often using the services during high–risk times: after drinking, late at night, in areas of concentrated attractions and traffic, etc. These factors mean that Uber & Lyft drivers are navigating challenging roadways rife with visibility and DUI concerns.
+If they are not operating the vehicle carefully and with their full attention, their passengers can sadly suffer the consequences.

 If this tragic misfortune has happened to you, do not hesitate to take care of yourself and fight for your deserved compensation.
 Contact Thompson Law right away if you have been involved in an accident with a rideshare service driver.
 Our skilled team is prepared to take your call 24/7/365, and we can get to work guiding your treatment and negotiations processes right away.
 We are passionate about fighting for justice for our clients, and have helped people with motor vehicle accident injuries including, but not limited to:

 After a ride share accident, it is essential to make sure the event is documented.
 For serious injuries especially, call 911 and immediately request emergency assistance to the scene.
-Document information about the drivers, vehicles, passengers, witnesses, and any others involved to the greatest extent you can, or in cooperation with Police direction.
+Document information about the drivers, vehicles, passengers, witnesses, and any others involved to the greatest extent you can, or in cooperation with police direction.
 This information after all motor vehicle accidents is essential to ensuring justice is served and victims receive just compensation for their losses.

 Have you suffered an injury from a rideshare accident?
 Thompson Law truly understands the painful, frustrating, and expensive implications that these injuries can have on your mind, body and life.
 Our compassionate legal consultants are standing by to speak with you about your accident and resulting injuries.

-When you reach out to the Lion Law firm following your Uber, Lyft, or other rideshare vehicle collision, your skilled attorney and team will guide you every step of the way through your claim and case process.
-Ryan L. Thompson and his team have the experience and passion to examine and investigate every detail of the events surrounding your injury.
+When you reach out to the Thompson Law firm following your Uber, Lyft, or other rideshare vehicle collision, your skilled attorney and team will guide you every step of the way through your claim and case process.
+The Thompson Law team has the experience and passion to examine and investigate every detail of the events surrounding your injury.
 Through this process, we pinpoint and hold accountable any and all parties liable for your loss, pain and suffering.
 Your dedicated team will go to battle for your best possible settlement and your highest rightful compensation.
 Our results speak for themselves, and our drive to seek justice for you as our client is limitless.